 Should I make a decision based on the charges listed or are there other factors I should consider?

-The gross charge is simply one factor in making a decision about your health care.
-Other factors that should be considered are the location of your doctor, the services offered by a particular hospital, how many of the procedures the hospital has performed, the quality reporting by a hospital, waiting times for the procedure, etc. You also may want to ask questions of your health care provider for a better understanding of options for your personal situation.
+The gross charge is simply one factor in deciding where to go for healthcare.
+Other factors that should be considered are the location of your doctor, the services offered by a particular hospital, how many of the procedures the hospital has performed, the quality reporting by a hospital, waiting times for the procedure, etc. You also may want to ask questions of your healthcare provider for a better understanding of options for your personal situation.

 Where does the pricing information come from for these different hospital services?

 The source of the inpatient (DRG) and outpatient (CCS - Services and Procedures) pricing information is the Vermont Uniform Hospital Discharge Data Set.
 Billing information is compiled into a database and the charges are taken from the database under a set of agreed upon standards.
 Hospital and physician pricing for outpatient diagnostic services are based upon Common Procedural Terminology (CPT®) code charges that are contained in each hospital’s chargemaster.
 The hospitals provide these prices directly to the Vermont Department of Health.

 Adequate nurse staffing has shown to help achieve improvements in patient care including:

 - Patient satisfaction and health-related quality of life

 - Decrease in:

 - number of preventable events such as patient falls, pressure ulcers, healthcare-associated infections (HAIs) and other complications related to hospitalizations.

 - patient mortality, hospital readmissions and length of stay.